MicrosoftDocs/dataexplorer-docs/data-explorer/kusto/management/materialized-views/materialized-view-create-alter.md

 ## Cancel materialized-view creation

-This command can be used to cancel the process of Materialized View creation, when using  the `backfill` option, since creation may take a long while, and user may want to abort it while running.
+This command can be used to cancel the process of Materialized View creation, when using the `backfill` option.
+This is useful when creation is taking too long and you want to abort it while running.

+> [!WARNING]
-* **The materialized view cannot be restored after running the command.**
+> The materialized view cannot be restored after running this command.

 * The creation process cannot be aborted *immediately*.
 The cancel command signals it to stop, and the creation periodically checks if cancel was requested.
 The cancel command waits for a max period of 10 minutes until the materialized view creation process is canceled and reports back if cancellation was successful.
 Even if cancellation did not succeed within 10 minutes, and the cancel command reports failure, the materialized view will most probably abort itself later in the creation process.
 The [.show operations](../operations.md#show-operations) command will indicate if operation was canceled.
 * The `cancel operation` command is only supported for materialized views creation cancellation (not for canceling any other operations).